lpkennedy6062/TSP_tests_LK/README.md

 > Saalweachter, J. and Pizlo, Z. "Non-Euclidean traveling salesman problem."
 In *Decision Modeling and Behavior in Complex and Uncertain Environments* (Springer, 2008), 339-358.
 >
 > Sajedinia, Z., Pizlo, Z., and H&eacute;lie, S. "Investigating the role of the visual system in solving the traveling salesperson problem." *Cognitive Science Society*, 2019.

+### Citing This Code

+You are welcome to use this code without citation (it is also licensed with a [copyfree](https://copyfree.org/) license, so you can do *anything* with it in general).
+However, if experiments done with the help of this code make their way into a publication, I would greatly appreciate a citation or acknowledgement in some format which includes my full name (Jacob VanDrunen) and a link to this repository.

 ## Acknowledgements